Endometriosis - Surgical Options

 When the symptoms of endometriosis are severe or affect your quality of life, your doctor may recommend surgery.
 There are two surgical options for most endometriosis patients: endometriosis resection and hysterectomy.
 These procedures can be done with traditional open surgery (through a large incision) or minimally invasively (through a few small incisions).

 Endometriosis resection is the removal of endometrial tissue implants while leaving the uterus in place.
 Endometriosis resection is usually recommended for women who want to keep their uterus or become pregnant in the future.

-Hysterectomy – This procedure involves removing the uterus and other organs affected by endometriosis, such as the ovaries or fallopian tubes.
-Hysterectomy is often recommended for patients who do not desire a future pregnancy.
+Hysterectomy is the removal of the uterus.
+Doctors may also remove other organs affected by endometriosis such as the ovaries or fallopian tubes.
+Hysterectomy is often recommended for patients who do not plan to become pregnant in the future.

 © 2014 Intuitive Surgical.
 All rights reserved.
 All product names are trademarks or registered trademarks of their respective holders.

 Content provided by Intuitive Surgical.